Dog fouling is a crime

 - car parks

 If you find dog poo on your property, it is your responsibility to clean this up.

 If you see someone not cleaning up after their dog, you can report this to us using the form below.

 We will investigate reports against people responsible for dog fouling and take action, so long as we can identify and locate the person responsible.

 If you have witnessed anyone allowing their dog to foul and not pick it up, we will ask you to provide a witness statement.
 If you are unwilling to provide a witness statement, this will most likely prevent enforcement action being able to be taken and a referral for clearance only.

 Any information we ask you to provide, will only be used to help us to take action against the person responsible.
-If you confirm you have photos or video footage, please keep this safe as you will be asked to provide this once you have completed this form.
+If you have photos or video footage, please keep this safe as you will be asked to provide this once you have completed this form.

 If you allow your dog to foul and fail to clean it up immediately, this may result in -